-Minnesota, a state known for its commitment to renewable energy, has recently passed a groundbreaking legislation aimed at promoting and adoption.
-The Omnibus Environment, Natural Resources, Climate, and Energy and Policy bill, valued at an impressive $80 million, encompasses a range of programs and policy changes to bolster clean energy initiatives across the state.
+Minnesota, a state known for its commitment to renewable energy, has recently passed a groundbreaking legislation aimed at promoting solar and energy storage adoption.
+The Omnibus Environment, Natural Resources, Climate, and Energy Finance and Policy bill, valued at an impressive $80 million, encompasses a range of programs and policy changes to bolster clean energy initiatives across the state.

 To expand solar access to a wider range of communities, the Solar on Public Buildings Program has been allocated $5 million in funding.
 This program will provide grants to support the installation of solar energy systems on public buildings throughout Minnesota.